newaetech/CANoodler/README.md

 CANoodler will be sold by NewAE Technology Inc. (estimated available October 2017), but it's open-source hardware so you can just build one.
 See below for build instructions if you can't wait.

+## Using CANoodler ##

+CANoodler is simple to use.
+Simply:

+* Connect the RX pin to your microcontroller CAN-RX pin (this is an OUTPUT from the CANoodler).
+* Connect the TX pin to your microcontroller CAN-TX pin (this is an INPUT to the CANoodler).
+* Provide 3.3V power to the board.
+* Select if you'd like the termination resistor ON or OFF with the switch.

+The solder jumpers specify which pinout you'd like on the male DB9 connector.

+The default pinout is selected by shorting the LOWER and MIDDLE solder jumpers.
+It is used by many boards and the Peak CAN USB interface:

+* CAN-Low = Pin 2
+* CAN-High = Pin 7
+* CAN-GND = Pin 3

+The "option" pinout is set by moving each of the three solder jumpers to short the UPPER and MIDDLE pads.
+This pinout is used by cheap ODB-II to DB9 connectors:

+* CAN-Low = Pin 5
+* CAN-High = Pin 3
+* CAN-GND = Pin 2

 ## Building CANoodler ##

 To build CANoodler, you'll need the following: